Can I Leave My Cat Alone for a Week?

 We know that the best-laid plans can fall apart at the last minute, so having a backup strategy in case you are delayed is a very good idea.
 Here are some emergency plans and backup care options to ensure your cat remains healthy and happy while you’re away longer than expected.

-• Check your friend or pet sitter’s availability to see if they could extend their stay if your return is delayed.
+• Check with your friend or pet sitter about their availability to see if they could extend their stay if your return is delayed.

 • Ask a friend or neighbour to be on standby in case of emergencies.